 In response to the current crisis, we’re already seeing inspiring examples of human resourcefulness that provide clues as to what a new and improved NHS – that once more prioritises our wellbeing – could look like.
 The Spanish government has nationalised its private hospitals, an Italian start-up is 3D printing breathing valves and, here in the UK, volunteers have created community mutual aid groups to support people in need.

 These developments show the transformative potential of an enterprising state that cares equally about everyone’s health, harnesses open source principles to serve the common good, and devolves power (with adequate resources) to local communities.
-Co-production, whereby doctors and patients are given mutual agency, responsibility and ownership in the planning, delivery and evaluation of local services, is the key to revitalising our NHS.
+Co-production, whereby healthcare workers and patients are given mutual agency, responsibility and ownership in the planning, delivery and evaluation of local services, is the key to revitalising our NHS.

 The responsiveness required for dealing with pandemics highlights that market competition is no substitute for state coordination.
 Commercial secrecy cannot replace public scrutiny, and private profiteering is opposed to improving health.
 The importance of health and its relationship to housing, work, schools, public spaces, and the economy is now self-evident through enforced social distancing.
 The argument is decisive - health is everything.